Table of Contents

 What we would not copy from the SERP

-A lot of “Beehiiv automation” content out there is either Beehiiv’s own marketing post (which underplays the n8n path because n8n is not a partner) or n8n’s template gallery in isolation (which underplays Beehiiv’s first-class Make integration).
-The piece you actually want is the one that connects all three.
-That is what this guide is.
+Most "Beehiiv automation" content is one of two things.
+Either it is Beehiiv's own marketing post, which underplays the n8n path because n8n is not a partner, or it is n8n's template gallery in isolation, which underplays Beehiiv's first-class Make integration.
+The version you actually want connects all three.
+This is that version.

-A few patterns we would skip: scraping Hacker News through a third-party intermediary when n8n’s HTTP node and a small parser handle it; re-implementing welcome automations in n8n when Beehiiv’s native automation does the same job better; and any “AI-summarize-then-blast” flow that does not have a human-in-the-loop step.
-The last one is the fastest way to ship a hallucinated tool review under your masthead.
+Three patterns we would skip outright.
+Scraping Hacker News through a third-party intermediary, when n8n's HTTP node and a small parser handle it directly.
+Re-implementing welcome automations in n8n, when Beehiiv's native automation does that job better.
+And any "AI-summarize-then-blast" flow with no human-in-the-loop step.
+That last one is the quickest route to shipping a hallucinated tool review under your own masthead.

 Verdict